boto/boto3/docs/source/guide/events.rst

 Extensibility guide
 ===================

-All of Boto 3's resource and client classes are generated at runtime.
+All of Boto3's resource and client classes are generated at runtime.
 This means that you cannot directly inherit and then extend the functionality of these classes because they do not exist until the program actually starts running.

-However it is still possible to extend the functionality of classes through Boto 3's event system.
+However it is still possible to extend the functionality of classes through Boto3's event system.

 An introduction to the event system
 -----------------------------------

-Boto 3's event system allows users to register a function to a specific event.
-Then once the running program reaches a line that emits that specific event, Boto 3 will call every function registered to the event in the order in which they were registered.
+Boto3's event system allows users to register a function to a specific event.
+Then once the running program reaches a line that emits that specific event, Boto3 will call every function registered to the event in the order in which they were registered.
-When Boto 3 calls each of these registered functions, it will call each of them with a specific set of keyword arguments that are associated with that event.
+When Boto3 calls each of these registered functions, it will call each of them with a specific set of keyword arguments that are associated with that event.
 Then once the registered function